cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 ### Application

-Constitutional committee must include all compulsory fields to be considered CIP-XXX compliant.
+CC must include all compulsory fields to be considered CIP-XXX compliant.
 As this is an extension to CIP-100, all CIP-100 fields can be included within CIP-XXX compliant metadata.

 ### Test Vector